generalibm/generalibm.github.io/source/_posts/unsigned-intergers-in-cpp.md

 ---
 title: Unsigned integers in cpp
-date: 2019-05-07 10:23:38
+description: Avoid unsigned numbers whenever possible.
+keyword: [unsigned integers overflow, wraps around]
-tags: cpp
+tags: [cpp, overflow]
 categories: Tech
-keyword: [unsigned integers, wraps around, modulo wrapping, overflow]
-description: A brief illustration of c++ unsigned integers.
 toc: true
+date: 2019-05-07 10:23:38
+updated: 2020-01-17 20:57:40
 ---

 In [computer programming](https://en.wikipedia.org/wiki/Computer_programming), an **integer overflow** occurs when an [arithmetic](https://en.wikipedia.org/wiki/Arithmetic)  operation attempts to create a numeric value that is outside of the  range that can be represented with a given number of digits – either  larger than the maximum or lower than the minimum representable value.

-The most common result of an overflow is that the least  significant representable digits of the result are stored; the result is  said to *wrap* around the maximum (i.e. [modulo](https://en.wikipedia.org/wiki/Modular_arithmetic) a power of the [radix](https://en.wikipedia.org/wiki/Radix), usually two in modern computers, but sometimes ten or another radix).
+The most common result of an overflow is that the least  significant representable digits of the result are stored; the result is  said to *wrap around* the maximum (i.e. [modulo](https://en.wikipedia.org/wiki/Modular_arithmetic) a power of the [radix](https://en.wikipedia.org/wiki/Radix), usually two in modern computers, but sometimes ten or another radix).

 An overflow condition may give results leading to unintended  behavior.
 In particular, if the possibility has not been anticipated,  overflow can compromise a program's reliability and [security](https://en.wikipedia.org/wiki/Software_security).